How Much Homeowners Can Save In Various Cities

 How can renters bridge this gap?
 The obvious way is to find a job that pays considerably more than the median income – but that’s not practical for many urban residents.
 Renters who aspire to be homeowners will need to take exceptional measures in most cities, such as doubling or tripling up in the same rental space – or consider moving to a lower cost-of-living market that still provides a suitably high wage.

 The use of median incomes may be skewing homeowner data, given that all of the top five cities for homeowner savings also have high median household incomes (over $9,000 per month).
 However, homeowners still tend to struggle in certain markets because of very low median household incomes and relatively high costs of living (such as Miami).
+This can present a problem, especially when homeowners are looking to sell their homes.
+In many cases homeowners will place an offer on one home, while maintaining their original residence, this making them obligated to pay two mortgages for short period of time.
+A couple of good solutions for this are applying for a home equity line of credit and getting bridge financing.

 How does your household compare?
 Regardless of your income or your home ownership status, if your discretionary income is low – or outright non-existent – it’s time to revisit the budget and make some changes.
 With some planning and discipline, you can accumulate more savings at the end of the month.
 What you do with your savings is up to you.